sujonraihan/ibcs/Linux/user-management.md

 ## 👤 Overview

-User Account Management হল Linux system এ user accounts তৈরি, পরিচালনা, এবং security নিশ্চিত করার প্রক্রিয়া। এটি system administration এর একটি গুরুত্বপূর্ণ অংশ।
+User Account Management is the process of creating, managing, and ensuring security of user accounts in Linux systems.
+It is an important part of system administration.

 ## 🎯 User Management Objectives